jupyterlite/cockle/README.md

 Used in the [JupyterLite terminal extension](https://github.com/jupyterlite/terminal).

+This is an early-stage work in progress and should be considered experimental code.
+Anything and everything could change at any time.

 The commands used here are either built-in commands implemented in TypeScript, or WebAssembly commands compiled into .js and .wasm files.
 The latter are built by [Emscripten-forge](https://emscripten-forge.org/) and are added to the `cockle` NPM package using